whokilleddb/SOAPHound/README.md

 An example command to collect BloodHound data is (note that this references the cache file generated in the previous step):

 ```
-SOAPHound.exe -c c:\temp\cache.txt --bhdump -o c:\temp\bloodhound-output
+SOAPHound.exe -c c:\temp\cache.txt --bhdump --exporturl https://example.com
 ```

 If the targeted domain does not use LAPS, you can use the `--nolaps` command line argument to skip the LAPS related data collection.

-This command will generate the `c:\temp\bloodhound-output` folder and produce a number of JSON files that can be imported into BloodHound.
+This command will export the logs to `https://example.com` folder and produce a number of JSON files that can be imported into BloodHound.
 The JSON files contain the collected Users, Groups, Computers, Domains, GPOs and Containers, including their relationships.
 SOAPHound is compatible with Bloodhound version 4.

 ### Dealing with large domains